zagrosbingol/MyBugbounty-Note/SSRF-tips.md

 ```
 #So that to fuzzing further to get AWS internal metadata for the vulnerable domain like these:

-**This all method for Blind SSRF You can increate this impact to chain with RCE.openredirect..etc vulnerability**
+**This all method for Blind SSRF, You can increase this impact to chain with RCE.openredirect..etc vulnerability**